 Lastly, we talked about money.
 While some companies open a new location as part of a cost saving goal, our observation is that if that's your only goal, it may not be enough to sustain things for the long haul.
 It's much better if you have several elements that you believe in that make a new location viable.
 For us, the key driver is that it enhances our ability to grow our product team and find the kinds of people we want to work with at Effective Software.

-At Effective Software, our health and safety software aims to modernise and simplify your management processes.
+At Effective Software, our Health and Safety Management Software aims to modernise and simplify your management processes.
 We understand that making the change to software can seem to be a challenge, and we have prepared a 5 minute guide to making it a success for your business.